RomaSysRq/SimpDB/README.md

 # SimpDB
 If you want pre-release version, install python and check latest pre-release.
-This is a current version.
+This is a first version.
+Check the current release.